OregonStateMarsRover/hw12/README.md

-How this document is organized
+How this repository is organized
 ====================

 Electrical board documentation